leingang/cookiecutter-exam/README.md

 * `exam_date` (YYYY-MM-DD): The date of the exam

+* `use_nyu_fonts` [y/n]: Use the NYU fonts NYU Perstare and Frank Ruhl Libre.
+User is in charge of downloading and installing these fonts.

 * `has_versions`: Set this to `y` if you want several versions of the same exam.

 * `versions_csv`: A comma-separated string list of the version names.
 They will